-The criminal complaint alleges that Rufai used the stolen identities of more than 100 Washington residents to file fraudulent claims with ESD for pandemic-related unemployment benefits.
+The indictment alleges that Rufai used the stolen identities of more than 100 Washington residents to file fraudulent claims with ESD for pandemic-related unemployment benefits.
 Rufai also filed fraudulent unemployment claims with Hawaii, Wyoming, Massachusetts, Montana, New York, and Pennsylvania.
 Rufai used variations of a single e-mail address in a manner intended to evade automatic detection by fraud systems.
 By using this practice, Rufai made it appear that each claim was connected with a different email account.

 Rufai caused the fraud proceeds to be paid out to online payment accounts such as 'Green Dot' accounts, or wired to bank accounts controlled by "money mules."
-Some of the proceeds were then mailed to the Jamaica, New York address of Rufai's relative.
+Some of the proceeds were then mailed to the Jamaica, New York address of Rufai's brother.
+Rufai was residing at his brother's home during part of the period of the fraud.
 Law enforcement determined more than \$288,000 was deposited into an American bank account controlled by Rufai between March and August 2020.